Counting Guidance for High Fidelity Text-to-Image Synthesis: Method

 \section{Method}

-In this section, we first present how to control the number of a single object type using counting network guidance and then expand it to multiple object types.
-For multiple object types, we solve the semantic information mixing problem of Stable Diffusion with attention map guidance and present masked counting network guidance for successful multiple object type generation.
+In this section, we first demonstrate how to control the number of a single object type using counting network guidance and then expand this method to accommodate multiple object types.
+For multiple object types, we address the semantic information mixing problem of Stable Diffusion with attention map guidance and introduce masked counting network guidance for successful generation.